River City Roots Fest

 • You must have an official Roots Fest Wristband to drink within the festival area.
 Please stay inside the festival area with your adult beverages.
 If you take your drink outside the barricades, you risk getting an Open Container ticket.

 • If you need a band-aid, or maybe you lost or found something, go see the folks in the Volunteer Check-In area inside the Central Park Parking Structure.
+We also have EMTs on site in the Central Park Parking Structure after 4pm Friday and after 2pm on Saturday.

 ARRIVING AT THE FESTIVAL